 The Faculty of Education offers 19 minors (see p.
-167 in the 2010/2011 University of Lethbridge Calendar for a listing).
-A minor consists of five non-Education courses (excluding those used in the major) and one curriculum and instruction Education course.
+170 in the 2012/2013 University of Lethbridge Calendar for a listing).
+A minor consists of five non-Education courses (excluding those used in the major) and one curriculum and instruction Education course (to be completed after admission to the Faculty of Education).
 Students may use the same courses to fulfill the minor and the General Liberal Education Requirement (GLER).